&noscript=1"/>

 2022 Finalist

-Alice Davidson launched Aunt Alice from her home in Robe on the limestone coast in 2016.
+Alice Davidson launched Aunt Alice from her home in Robe on the Limestone Coast in 2016, but since the 2022 vintage is now focused on Tasmania, making wines in the Huon Valley.
 What was a means of creative expression outside her more rigid winemaking day jobs has become somewhat more significant, though it will always remain decidedly compact, coupled with a core mission of environmental sustainability and social consciousness.
 With a focus on pinot noir and chardonnay, Davidson’s wines don’t adhere to any trends, subtly bucking both classic and fashionable norms.
-A move to Tasmania in 2022 will see the brand take a new direction, though with very much the same ethos at play.

 • Andrew Kenny